 What Are Fire Risk Assessments?

-A Fire Risk Assessment is a process involving the systematic evaluation within a building or premises, and the factors that determine: the hazard from fire, the likelihood that there will be a fire and the consequences if one were to occur.
+A Fire Risk Assessment is the systematic evaluation of a building or premises.
+Looking at the hazard from fire, the likelihood that there will be a fire and the consequences if one were to occur.
+There are both qualitative and quantitative methods of risk assessment that can be used, under the current British Standards, PAS 79-1:2020.

 Are fire risk assessments a legal requirement?